 - 1 teaspoon juice from 1 lemon

-Melt 3 tablespoons butter in a large non-stick or cast iron skillet over medium heat.
+Melt 3 tablespoons butter (or heat olive oil) in a large non-stick or cast iron skillet over medium heat.
 Add cipollini onions, season well with salt and pepper, reduce heat to low, and cook, turning occasionally, until onions are a deep, caramel brown, about 45 minutes total.

 Meanwhile, bring a large pot of salted water to a boil.
 Add beans and cook until tender-crisp, about 3 minutes.
 Drain and run under cool running water until at cold.
 Set aside.